 Diesel, unleaded and premium fuel supplies and mechanical repair workshop, including tyre repairs.

-Although there is no mobile phone coverage ( coming soon ) we do have normal landline services using Telstra pay phones (coins or Telstra Card) and WiFi service.
+We now have Telstra mobile service but for those with other Telcos we do have normal landline services using Telstra pay phones (coins or Telstra Card) and WiFi service.